MDAnalysis/mdanalysis/testsuite/HOWTO.md

 ```

 ### Coverage ###
-We test code coverage of the unit tests with the  [coverage](http://nedbatchelder.com/code/modules/rees-coverage.html) plugin of nose.
+We test code coverage of the unit tests with the  [coverage](http://nedbatchelder.com/code/modules/rees-coverage.html) plugin of pytest.
 Currently, this is done automatically as part of the Travis job and is viewable on **[coveralls](https://coveralls.io/r/MDAnalysis/mdanalysis?branch=develop)**.

-If you want to generate a coverage report manually, you will need pytest-cov installed.
+If you want to generate a coverage report manually, you will need `pytest-cov` installed.
 `pip install pytest-cov`

 Then you can run -